Woman charged over death of Parkinson’s man after mobility scooter theft at Tesco car park

-Gloucestershire Police have confirmed that Hawkins is expected to appear at Cheltenham Magistrates’ Court on May 15.
+Gloucestershire Police confirmed Hawkins will appear at Cheltenham Magistrates’ Court on May 15.
+The case has rocked the local community, highlighting the vulnerability of those reliant on mobility aids.

 We are your go-to destination for breaking UK news, real-life stories from communities across the country, striking images, and must-see video from the heart of the action.